kaazing/universal-client/javascript/JavaScriptClient.md

     _Bower and NPM implementations differ due to paths of the dependent packages._

-   - Due to certain limitations, RequireJS cannot download Kaazing JMSClient.js library - hence it has to be included directly
+   - Due to certain limitations, RequireJS cannot download the Kaazing JMSClient.js library hence it has to be included directly
 - Instantiate required Client Facade Library that will interact with necessary Kaazing Javascript Client Libraries
 - Pass the data to and from the Kaazing Javascript Client libraries via instantiated Client Facade Library